Yuvrajscheema/mech_325_report/main.typ

 + Shaft deflection at the bushing is negligible compared to bushing deformation.
 + Eccentricities are small enough that the small-angle approximation applies.

+*Requirement*

+From the acceptable "smear" of pixels, we can calculate a constraint on the RMS variation of the speed from shaft wobble.
+To find the maximum RMS variation of the output speed that meets our requirements.

+This will depend on the maximum pixel smear permissible $s_("max")$ and the focal length $f$.
+$ Delta omega_("max RMS") approx s_("max")/ f = 20 / 50 = 40%_("RMS")  $

 The contributors to variance were approximated as coming from manufacturing tolerance, maximum permissible wear, and potential deformation of the bushing and shaft.
 Since the bushing is much more ductile than the shaft, its deformation dominates.

 *Tolerance Calculation Overview*